Craig Reid (footballer, born 1986): Celtic

-Reid started his career as a youth player with Celtic from 2002 until 2007 but never made a first team appearance, after signing from Ardrossan boys club TASS Thistle.
+Reid started his career as a youth player with Celtic from 2002 until 2007.
+Unfortunately, he never made a first team appearance due to serious injuries, after signing from Ardrossan Winton Rovers.Y.F.C.
 Celtic loaned him out to Stirling Albion during the first half of the 2007–08 season to gain some first team experience.
 Reid played in 13 league matches during his time at Forthbank Stadium.

 Queen of the South

 Reid signed for Dumfries side Queen of the South in the January 2008 transfer window.
-Queens progressed to the 2008 Scottish Cup Final, but Reid was unable to play because he was cup-tied having played for Stirling Albion in a previous round of the competition.
+Queens progressed to the 2008 Scottish Cup final, but Reid was unable to play because he was cup-tied having played for Stirling Albion in a previous round of the competition.
 Reid played for the Palmerston club in both legs of the Uefa Cup Qualifiers against Danish side FC Nordsjælland.

 Reid established himself in the first team of the Palmerston Park side during the 2009–10 season.
 He signed a new two-year contract extension with Queens on 23 April 2010.